Ralph Torres

-Ralph Deleon Guerrero Torres (born August 6, 1979) is a Northern Marianan politician, who served as the ninth governor of the Northern Mariana Islands, from December 29, 2015 to January 9, 2023.
+Ralph Deleon Guerrero Torres (born August 6, 1979) is a Northern Marianan politician, who served as the ninth governor of the Northern Mariana Islands, from December 29, 2015, to January 9, 2023.
 He is a Republican from Saipan, Commonwealth of the Northern Mariana Islands (CNMI).
-The third longest-serving governor in CNMI history, Torres took office upon the death of Governor Eloy Inos on December 29, 2015 before being reelected as governor in his own right in 2018.
+The third longest-serving governor in CNMI history, Torres took office upon the death of Governor Eloy Inos on December 29, 2015, before being reelected as governor in his own right in 2018.
 He previously served as the tenth lieutenant governor, having been elected to that post in 2014.

 Early life and education

-Torres was born on August 6, 1979 to a Chamorro family in Garapan, then part of the Trust Territory of the Pacific Islands.
+Torres was born on August 6, 1979, to a Chamorro family in Garapan, then part of the Trust Territory of the Pacific Islands.
 Torres's father was a government field officer and Commonwealth Utilities Corporation (CUC) dispatcher, while his mother was a teacher at William S. Reyes Elementary School.
 Growing up, Torres lived with his parents and five siblings in a one-story house in Koblerville built by the family.

 Torres's family would later move to Boise, Idaho, where he would attend Boise High School, graduating in 1996.
 He received a B.S. in political science from Boise State University in 2001.
 In 2004, he began to work with his brothers at Torres Brothers, Attorneys at Law.

 Early political career

 Commonwealth Legislature

-In 2008, Torres won election to the Northern Mariana Islands House of Representatives.
-In 2010, he won election to the Northern Mariana Islands Senate, acting in a variety of roles.
+In 2007, Torres won election to the Northern Mariana Islands House of Representatives as the top vote getter in District 1.
+In 2009, he won election to the Northern Mariana Islands Senate, acting in a variety of roles.
 From 2010 to 2015 he was chairman of the Health & Welfare Committee.
 In February 2013, he became the president of the Senate.